How do I calculate the amount I can contribute to my eQRP and profit sharing plan?

 If the business is a corporation, the maximum employer contribution is 25% of the wages.
 So if an employee had $90,000 in wages and the company is an LLC he would be able to receive a maximum of $18,000 in profit sharing.
 If the company is a corporation, he would be able to receive up to $22,500 in profit sharing.
 This is in addition to the $18,500 maximum he can contribute from his wages.

 What are the ongoing responsibilities and costs involved in a eQRP?

 Once you’re set up you’ll generally have little or no ongoing expenses.

-Any asset like real estate or precious metals requires a statement of value or appraisal at least once a year to be used for compliance with plan asset value reporting.
+Any asset like real estate or precious metals requires an annual statement of value or appraisal by a third party.
 Precious metals firms generally do not do this.
-Opul Metals provides its clients complimentary and offers this service to anyone holding precious metals for a minimal fee.

 A plan must have at least one fiduciary (a person or entity) named in the written plan, or through a process described in the plan, as having control over the plan’s operation.
 The named fiduciary can be identified by office or by name.
 For some plans, it may be an administrative committee or a company’s board of directors.

 The duty to act prudently is one of a fiduciary’s central responsibilities under ERISA.
 It requires expertise in a variety of areas, such as investments.
 Lacking that expertise, a fiduciary will want to hire someone with that professional knowledge to carry out the investment and other functions.
 Prudence focuses on the process for making fiduciary decisions.
 Therefore, it is wise to document decisions and the basis for those decisions.
 For instance, in hiring any plan service provider, a fiduciary may want to survey a number of potential providers, asking for the same information and providing the same requirements.
 By doing so, a fiduciary can document the process and make a meaningful comparison and selection.